DataDog/integrations-extras/configcat/README.md

 All ConfigCat related events collected appear within the DataDog Event Stream with the `source:configcat` property are tagged with your product, config and environment names.

-For example here is how to search for events that happened in the production environment: ```sources:configcat production```
+For example here is how to search for events that happened in the production environment: `sources:configcat production`:

 ![Filtering][4]